Ensure your business isn’t wasting spend on unused tools and licenses.

 In addition to the amount of money you already spend on SaaS, you should also check:

 This will give you a more clear snapshot of your SaaS situation.
-Maybe you’re spending the right amount of money but you need more seats, or you might be paying for a service that nobody uses.
+Maybe you’re spending the right amount of money, but you need more seats, or you might be paying for a service that nobody uses.
 These are the things you’ll discover when you take an inventory of your SaaS spend.

-Once you’ve pinpointed your key stakeholders in the first step, you can bring them into the conversation around SaaS spend.
+Once you’ve pinpointed your key stakeholders in the first step, you can bring them into the conversation around reducing SaaS spend.
 Get everyone together and talk candidly about how much you currently spend on SaaS.
 Are you using too much or too little of your budget on these subscriptions?
 Be candid and open in your discussion.

 No single department owns SaaS line items, which is why budgeting for SaaS is a cross-functional effort.
-It’s important to decide which employees in each department will handle the line-items for their team and manage everything.
+It’s important to decide which employees in each department will handle the line items for their team and manage everything.

 Go with your gut.
 Ask yourself what programs you absolutely need to do your job the right way.
 Then figure out how much those programs usually run before finally deciding on a number.
 Focus on the functionality, not the finances.
-The right SaaS software will pay for itself.
+The right SaaS budgeting software will pay for itself.

 Tip: Gain an edge in your budgeting by learning more about the different SaaS pricing models.